-AUTOMATION SECTOR 1980-1985 GROWTH FACTOR
+AUTOMATION SECTOR 1981-1985 GROWTH FACTOR

-• WORD PROCESSING 5
+WORD PROCESSING 4

-• COPIERS 2
+COPIERS 2

-• COMPUTERIZED TELEPHONE SERVICES 5
+COMPUTERIZED TELEPHONE SERVICES 5

-• IMAGE PROCESSING
+IMAGE PROCESSING

 - FACSIMILE 3

-- MICROFILM 2
+- MICROFILM 1

-\FROM A LOW BASE
+FROM A LOW BASE

-- Word processing will be the most important factor because of its high growth rate and because: - .
-It starts from a higher base than computerized telephone service. - .
-It is central to the operation of the office. - Word processing and computerized telephone services are positive developments because they improve current office processes. - Word processing can produce a higher-quality output, faster and cheaper. - Computerized telephone services will make telephone use easier, more efficient and faster. - However, since both ultimately produce words and paper, underlying office problems are not addressed. - Copiers, facsimile and microfilm are essentially palliatives posing as solutions to problems associated with paper documents.
-They all involve significant amounts of human intervention and document handling, so they are inherently expensive. - More importantly, they add directly to the paper problem by encouraging the generation and use of paper. - .
-The demand for copiers leads to faster copiers and facsimile transmitters. - .
-Then, since more copies exist than can be stored, more must be microfilmed.
+- Word processing can produce a higher quality output, faster and cheaper. - Computerized telephone services will make telephone use easier, more efficient, and faster. - However, since both ultimately produce words and paper, underlying office problems are not addressed. - Copiers, facsimile, and microfilm are essentially palliatives posing as solutions to problems associated with paper documents.
+They all involve significant amounts of human intervention and document handling, so they are inherently expensive. - More importantly, they add directly to the paper problem by encouraging the generation and use of paper. - The demand for copies leads to faster copiers and facsimile transmitters. - .
+Then, since more copies exist than can be stored, more must be microfilmed. - The profusion of products to generate and expedite documents and telephoning has turned the flow of information into an unchartable flood of information. - The flood of information has made it more difficult to find the right information.
+Indexes and definitions often do not exist or are out of date. - Consequently, the analytic and decision-making processes that are information-dependent are often ineffective.

-- The profusion of products to generate and expedite documents and telephoning has turned the flow of information into an unchartable flood of information. - The flood of information has made it more difficult to find the right information.
-Indexes and definitions often do not exist or are out of date. - Consequently, the analytic and decision-making processes that are information-dependent are often ineffective. - INPUT's research indicates that few companies are adequately addressing office automation issues (e.g., only four out of thirty companies interviewed for a recent study had a written plan for dealing with office automation).
+INPUT's research indicates that few companies are adequately addressing office automation issues (e.g., only four out of thirty companies interviewed for a recent study had a written plan for dealing with office automation).